ericlifka/mini-lisp/shortlist.md

-data types:
-    - vector
-    - hashmap

-make most list functions work on vectors
+make most list functions work on vectors and hashmaps

 macroexpand